DiaAzul/Posh-Predictive-Text/README.md

 The code in this project is licensed under the Apache-2.0 license.

-The name Posh-Predictive-Text and associated trade marks are the property of Tanzo Creative Ltd.
+The name Posh Predictive Text and associated trade marks are the property of Tanzo Creative Ltd.